 Why This Matters

-Climate change isn't just an environmental issue—it's fundamentally reshaping economic geography at every scale.
+Climate change isn't just an environmental issue.
+It's fundamentally reshaping economic geography at every scale.
 When you study these impacts, you're examining how environmental change drives spatial reorganization of economic activity, from shifting agricultural zones to emerging migration corridors.
-The AP exam tests your ability to connect physical processes to human systems, and climate economics sits at that intersection.
+Exams in economic geography test your ability to connect physical processes to human systems, and climate economics sits right at that intersection.

-You're being tested on concepts like comparative advantage shifts, commodity chain disruptions, uneven development, and core-periphery relationships.
-Don't just memorize that "agriculture is affected"—understand why certain regions gain while others lose, how infrastructure costs reflect vulnerability patterns, and what these changes reveal about global economic interdependence.
-Each factor below illustrates broader geographic principles you'll need for both multiple choice and FRQs.
+You'll encounter concepts like comparative advantage shifts, commodity chain disruptions, uneven development, and core-periphery relationships.
+Don't just memorize that "agriculture is affected."
+Understand why certain regions gain while others lose, how infrastructure costs reflect vulnerability patterns, and what these changes reveal about global economic interdependence.
+Each factor below illustrates broader geographic principles useful for both multiple choice and free-response questions.

 Production System Disruptions